- Download our Moving to Washington DC Guide (PDF)

 Cost of entertainment and eating out in Washington, DC

-Eating out in Washington, DC, offers a myriad of options ranging from upscale restaurants to casual eateries.
-A meal at a mid-range restaurant can be somewhat expensive, but there are plenty of food trucks, cafés and budget-friendly restaurants to choose from.
+Eating out in Washington, DC, offers myriad options, ranging from upscale restaurants to casual eateries.
+A meal at a mid-range restaurant can be somewhat expensive, but there are plenty of food trucks, cafés and budget-friendly options to choose from.
 Happy hours and special promotions can further alleviate costs for those who enjoy dining out frequently.

 Cost of education in Washington, DC

-Expats relocating to Washington with children will also need to factor in the cost of schooling.
+Those relocating to DC with children will also need to factor in the cost of schooling.
 While expat children are eligible to attend public schools, many expat parents opt to send their children to private or international schools.
 Fees at these schools can be high, so parents should double-check that their budget can accommodate this cost.

 Cost of healthcare in Washington, DC

 The cost of healthcare in DC is quite high, as is common throughout the United States.
-Expats should ensure they have comprehensive health insurance to cover medical expenses.
-Even with insurance, out-of-pocket costs can be high, depending on the policy's deductible and coverage.
+New arrivals should ensure they have comprehensive health insurance to cover medical expenses.
+Even with insurance, out-of-pocket costs can be high, depending on the policy’s deductible and coverage.

 Healthcare facilities in DC are top-notch, offering excellent care, but at a price.
 It is essential to carefully review and understand one’s health insurance policy and to consider any additional health needs or pre-existing conditions when selecting a plan.
 Employers often provide health insurance as part of the employment package, but it may be wise to explore supplementary coverage if necessary.